 3. Prioritizing Trends Over Practical Issues

 Let’s be clear, we don’t mean that following bathroom trends or fad is wrong.
 Not at all.
 It’s just that you cannot follow them blindly.
 When you decide on a purely aesthetic layout, consider how your daily life will be.
 For one person, a colorful art mural in the bathroom can be a source of never-ending inspiration and for others, it can just be plain disaster.

-4. Not Choosing The Right Material For Each Zone
+4. Choosing The Wrong Material For Each Zone

 6. Not Leaving Enough Space Between The Toilet And The Bidet

-This is also another one of the common bathroom design mistakes.
-Sometimes, we struggle to include these two pieces even though we lack the space to comfortably fit them both.
-And sometimes, the problem even persists despite having enough space, because we insist on placing them too close together.
-The result: it feels cramped and uncomfortable.
-The expert needs to give you a clear idea on what space really allows.
-If you insist, make sure you ask if it will be a comfortable fit or a forced one.
+Have an expert give you a clear idea on what your space really allows.
+Make sure to ask if it will be a comfortable fit or a forced one.
 You can even draft the dimensions on the floor with tape so that you get a real feel of what it will look like.

 7. Disregarding Lighting And Ventilation

 Bathroom lighting is a complex issue.
 We tend to leave its detailing for last.
-But in the bathroom, as in the case of kitchen, lighting is fundamental because of the tasks you perform within these spaces.
-It does not matter if you can boast a makeup masters from MAC, if the lighting in your bathroom is off, you will never get it right.
+But in a bathroom, as in the case of kitchen, lighting is fundamental because of the tasks you perform within these spaces.
+It does not matter if you are putting on makeup from MAC, if the lighting in your bathroom is off, you will never get it right.